Patronicity Resources Logo

 Along with partners at Wesleyan University, Chicks Ahoy, Dee's Crafty Bees, and Lovie's Farm, Cultivating Justice crafted a curriculum to train new farmers, covering different types of agriculture work, composting, farm registration, and more.
 The crowdfunding campaign was launched to cover program administration and course expenses.

 Cultivating Justice is building pathways to agriculture, promoting healthy environments, increasing the number of women and BIPOC farmers in Connecticut, and growing local agri-business by combining sustainable agriculture with civic engagement to increase social capital and community learning in local neighborhoods.
-Whether teaching young folks methods of social change; hosting community teaching workshops for gardening, herbalism, and fishing; or offering a chicken-keeping learning series for families–their goal is to connect BIPOC with each other, with farming, and with nature.
+Whether teaching young folks methods of social change, hosting community teaching workshops for gardening, herbalism, and fishing, or offering a chicken-keeping learning series for families–their goal is to connect BIPOC with each other, farming, and nature.

 At Patronicity, we believe that passionate individuals can spur change in their communities.
 We refer to those individuals as Patrons in the City, dedicating their time, sweat, and tears to building vibrant communities.
 We recently spoke with Diana to learn more about her passion for climate justice and how she serves as a Patron in the City.